V. Raghavan

 Venkataraman Raghavan (1908–1979) was a Sanskrit scholar and musicologist.
 He was the recipient of numerous awards, including the Padma Bhushan and the Sahitya Akademi Award for Sanskrit, and authored over 120 books and 1200 articles.

-Early life
+Early life and education

-Raghavan was born on 22 August 1908, in Tiruvarur in the Tanjore District of south India (Tamil Nadu).

-V. Raghavan lost his parents, father Venkataraman and mother Meenakshi, when he was only seven years old, on account of which Kamalamba, his mother's elder sister, took charge of the family and raised him and his three brothers and two sisters.
-During these days, V. Raghavan came under the tutelage of Pandit Sengalipuram Appaswamy Shastrigal[2] and attended the Board High School in Tiruvarur.
+V. Raghavan was born on 22 August 1908, in Tiruvarur in the Tanjore District of south India (Tamil Nadu).
+He lost his parents, father Venkataraman and mother Meenakshi, when he was only seven years old, on account of which Kamalamba, his mother's elder sister, took charge of the family and raised him and his three brothers and two sisters.
+During these days, V. Raghavan came under the tutelage of Pandit Sengalipuram Appaswamy Shastrigal and attended the Board High School in Tiruvarur.